-- that any misunderstanding between the person raising the complaint and the Safeguarder is resolved - that a Safeguarder accepts a complaint and resolution is possible through, for example, the Safeguarder reflecting on their practice through support sessions with their Support Manager or, an apology is given which recognises the difficulties caused. - 13.6 Where possible, resolution should be left to the person raising concerns and the Safeguarder to take forward themselves.
-In some limited circumstances and with agreement, an appropriate person may be involved to facilitate or support resolution.
+- that any misunderstanding between the person raising the complaint and the Safeguarder is resolved - that a Safeguarder accepts a complaint and resolution is possible through, for example, the Safeguarder reflecting on their practice through support sessions with their Support Manager or, an apology is given which recognises the difficulties caused.

+17 These can be for the child or young person or for the Safeguarder or any other person involved.

+13.6 Where possible, resolution should be left to the person raising concerns and the Safeguarder to take forward themselves.
+In some limited circumstances and with agreement, an appropriate person18 may be involved to facilitate or support resolution.